 About the Diversity and Inclusion Symposium

 The Diversity Symposium at the University of Arizona is a unique opportunity for faculty and staff to learn and discuss important topics related to diversity and inclusion through hands-on interactive breakout sessions, a keynote speaker, and dialogues.
 Participants gather for facilitated discussions on critical issues affecting higher education, such as unconscious bias, student success for marginalized students, intersectionality and unlearning harmful actions.

 Call for Presenters

 The Symposium Planning Committee invites session proposals that are inclusive of diverse perspectives and trends in diversity and inclusion in higher education.
-We invite you to consider topics, such as BIPOC communities and support, anti-racism initiatives and efforts, Trans and non-binary communities and support, religious inclusion, current national and international dynamics and topics directly relating to diversity initiatives at the University of Arizona.
-We invite presenters to think about the learning outcomes for the Symposium (see the above What can we expect from the Symposium?).
-With this in mind, presenters are expected to identify which track applies to each proposed session:
+We invite you to consider topics such as BIPOC communities and support, anti-racism initiatives and efforts, trans and non-binary communities and support, religious inclusion, current national and international dynamics and topics directly relating to diversity initiatives at the University of Arizona.
+We invite presenters to think about the learning outcomes for the Symposium (see the above section on "What can you expect from the Symposium?").
+With this in mind, presenters are asked to identify which applies to each proposed session:

 - Presenters are encouraged to be creative in presentation style, format, and title.
 Participants will have a wide variety of learning styles.
 Highly participatory sessions are generally better received; please remember to include time for discussion.

 - Proposals that cite peer-reviewed academic sources in the development of session content will be given priority consideration.

 - Presenters are encouraged to develop a comprehensive resource handout including theoretical frameworks, authors of significance, seminal readings, news platforms, worksheets, etc.